dangazineu/tako/README.md

     # Repositories that depend on this one.
     dependents:
       - repo: "my-org/client-a:main"
+        # A list of artifact names defined in the `artifacts` block.
         artifacts: ["api-client"]
         # Optionally, limit the workflows that are propagated to this dependent repo
         workflows: ["test-ci"]